-Our approach in delivering our duty will be centred around a rational and compassionate approach.
+Our approach in delivering our duties under the under the Care Act will be centred around a rational and compassionate approach.

-What will this mean?
+What will Home First mean?

 We will work with people who choose to access support from services, their carers and family members and our communities to develop new systems which build on their strengths.
 Strengths based approaches involve: